ChouseinKec/triax-page/docs/style/hooks/factory.md

 - **Position Selection:**
   Renders a `PositionSelect` component for selecting sides or corners (e.g., for padding, margin, border-radius).
 - **Abstraction:**
-  Provides a unified interface for rendering style editors, reducing boilerplate in style panels and property editors.
+  Provides a unified interface for rendering style editors, reducing boilerplate in style LayoutPanels and property editors.

 # Style Factory Hook